Nikhiljbhandari/TH/README.md

 run `npm install` to install the project dependencies. run `ionic serve` to run the project locally.

-You will have to create your Firebase project and add the project configurations to the environment.ts file.

 ionic plugin add cordova-plugin-camera --save ionic plugin add cordova-plugin-file --save ionic plugin add cordova-plugin-file-transfer --save